Back to jobs

 • Line management responsibilities including hiring, performance management, career development, and mentorship

-• Communicate program and trial updates, including risks and contingency plants, with senior management and key stakeholders regularly
+• Communicate program and trial updates, including risks and contingency plans, with senior management and key stakeholders regularly

 Key qualifications include the following: